IndexCoop/ITIPS/ITIPS/ITIP-003.md

 - If one wrap/unwrap action fails, whole transaction reverts
 - Might still need more than one multisig transaction if we run into gas limit issues

-### Option 3: Parameterize wrapping/unwrapping or depositing/withdrawing with `WrapModuleV2` in one operator transaction, then execute actual wraps and unwraps over multiple transactions from any allowed caller
+### Option 3: Single extension for wrapping/unwrapping and trading (`IPExtension`)
 - Extra complexity
 - Only requires one multisig transaction
+- Better abstraction
 - Actual wrapping and unwrapping action can be permissionless (similar to how `GeneralIndexModule` works)

-In this final solution, the rebalancing process would look like this:
+Since wrapped components all have an exchange rate, this system can be built by just specifying the target units of the underlying components.
+In order to fetch exchange rates, `IWrapV2Adapter` can be extended to have a `getExchangeRate` function.
+To handle cases where both an underlying component can correlate to two different wrapped components (such as a set that contains aUSDC and cUSDC) or cases where a set contains both a wrapped and raw asset, we must also specify the percentage of the target units that will be wrapped.

+Below is the outline for executing a rebalance through this process:

 1. Ensure the extension knows how to wrap and unwrap each component
     - This would only need to be done when a new wrapped component is added.
 After that it will be saved between rebalances
-    - Call `setWrapUnwrapInfo`
-        - stores the wrapped component, underlying component, and wrap adapter name
+    - Stores the wrapped component, underlying component, and wrap adapter name
-2. Parametrize the unwrapping and wrapping actions
+2. Parametrize the rebalance
-    - Set target wrapped units that the set should have after full rebalance process is completed
-    - When executing the unwrap in step 4 it will only unwrap components that have target wrapped units lower than the current
-    - When executing the unwrap in step 4 if target units are lower than current, only unwrap the difference
-3. Parameterize the rebalance
+    - Pass in the target underlying units as well as the percentage of each underlying unit that should be rewrapped into each corresponding wrapped unit
+    - By using the exchange rates, we can calculate the approximate amount of underlying components that the set contains.
+From there, we can calculate how much of each wrapped component to unwrap
-    - Set target units for trading potion of rebalance
+    - Using simple algebra, we can calculate the target units for the unwrapped components, and use that to parametrize the trading portion of the rebalance similar to how the `GIMExtension` works.
-    - Ensures that target units of any currently wrapped component remains unchanged
-    - Parameterizing this part can be tricky since the operator must remember that the new target units when wrapped will be added to the amount that remained wrapped.
+    - When wrapping components after the trading portion has completed, we use a percentage based system to handle the cases where both a wrapped unit and its underlying should be components of the final set or when the final set contains two wrapped components with the same underlying.
+In sets where this is not the case, the operator will provide 100% as the amount to wrap.
-4. Execute unwrap
+3. Execute unwrap
-    - Call `execute`
+    - Call `executeUnwrap` on `IPExtension`
-        - Goes through the list of components to unwrap provided in the previous step and unwraps one per call
+    - Goes through the list of components to unwrap calculated in the previous step and unwraps one per call
     - Can be marked `onlyAllowedCaller`
-5. Perform rebalance using `GeneralIndexModule`
-    - Uses info from step 3 to call `startRebalance`
-    - Rebalance can then be performed as usual.
+4. Execute trades
+    - Call `startRebalance` on `IPExtension`
+        - does not require any parameters since everything has been parametrized in step 2
+    - Perform trades through `GeneralIndexModule` exactly as they are done in a normal simple index rebalance
-6. Execute unwrap
+5. Execute wrap
-    - Call `execute`
+    - Call `executeWrap` on `IPExtension`
-        - checks that trading is complete
-        - Goes through the list of components to unwrap provided in the previous step and wraps one per call
+    - Goes though the list of components to wrap and calculates the amount to rewrap using the percentages supplied in step 2.
     - Can be marked `onlyAllowedCaller`

+Notes:
+- No special logic needed for lossy wrapping/unwrapping
+    - since rebalancing trades are lossy anyway, not receiving exactly the correct unwrapped units won't cause any major problems
+    - since we provide percentages to re-wrap rather than absolute amounts, we do not need to worry about not receiving an exact amount of wrapped units back
+- Adding and removing components can be handled during steps 1 and 2.
+    - Adding a new component
+        - Add the adapter to use in step 1
+        - Perform step 2 as normally with the new component and the percentage to wrap in the component list
+    - Removing a component
+        - Set target units to 0 in step 2

 ## Timeline
 TBD